nrfconnect/sdk-nrf/applications/nrf_desktop/doc/fn_keys.rst

 * :kconfig:`CONFIG_DESKTOP_FN_KEYS_MAX_ACTIVE` - Maximum number of dual-purpose keys pressed at the same time (8 by default).
   The module remembers the pressed keys to send proper key releases.

-In the file :file:`fn_keys_def.h`, define all the dual-purpose keys.
+In the configuration file specified by the :kconfig:`CONFIG_DESKTOP_FN_KEYS_DEF_PATH` option, define all the dual-purpose keys.
 The ``fn_keys`` array must be sorted by key ID (the module uses binary search).

 Implementation details